rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritefont.md

 # Write text on screen

-Once the font is loaded, the user can display any text on screen with a `SpriteBatch (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch})` object.
+Once the font is loaded, the user can display any text on screen with a @'SiliconStudio.Xenko.Graphics.SpriteBatch' object.
 To learn more about the SpriteBatch, read the [related documentation page](spritebatch.md).
-The `DrawString (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch.DrawString})` method performs the draw.
+The @'SiliconStudio.Xenko.Graphics.SpriteBatch.DrawString' method performs the draw.

 **Code:** Write text